DanielsSim/site/notes_reviews/markets_theory_and_application.md

 * rankings and standardized tests attempt to make school and student performance comparable
 * the credit system implemented in bachelor / master studies attempts to make switching universities easier.

 I'm not really sure how much this works; maybe if we didn't have these, we'd be much worse.
-Still we are in a situation where it makes a lot of sense to pick a top-tier university instead of directly picking online courses or finding a well-fit local college mostly for uncertainty and prestige reasons.
+Still we are in a situation where it makes a lot of sense to pick a top-tier university instead of attending free online courses even for uncertainty and prestige reasons.
 There have been a few attempts lately to change this, but I don't feel qualified to assess how well those work.

 I don't really have a good summary here; maybe there isn't one - which would explain all this controversity about how to build a good education system.